 Instagram revealed that the app has more than 400 million monthly users, 80 million daily photos, 3.5 billion daily likes, and lots of opportunity to marketers.
-Forrester named Instagram the “King of Social Engagement,” citing that top brands’ Instagram posts generated a per-follower engagement rate of 4.2 percent—58 times more engagement per follower than Facebook, and 120 times more engagement per follower than Twitter.
-Instagram marketing is powerful as it allows our audience to visually consume ideas and make decisions about our brand without us being too pushy.
+Forrester named Instagram the “King of Social Media Engagement,” citing that top brands’ Instagram posts generated a per-follower engagement rate of 4.2 percent—58 times more engagement per follower than Facebook, and 120 times more engagement per follower than Twitter.
+Instagram marketing is powerful as it allows our target audience to visually consume ideas and make decisions about our brand without us being too pushy.

 So how can we generate (and measure) ROI from Instagram marketing engagement?

 First, we need to share interesting content that resonates with our audience.

 Bahamas Ministry of Tourism is a Meltwater client with a savvy Instagram content marketing strategy.
 They used a stunning image of dolphins to demonstrate why they were named the #1 destination to encounter big animals while scuba diving.
 Rather than taking a picture of their award, they creatively snapped the dolphins "celebrating."

 Whilst it’s great to showcase company successes, Social Media Today suggests marketers apply the 20/80 rule on social media.
 20% of posts should promote our products directly; the remaining 80% should promote our brand lifestyle.
 Schedule a healthy mix of posts that relate back to your brand with outside content that is relevant to your audience.